mautic/user-documentation/docs/queue/message_queue.rst

 .. image:: images/marketing-email.png
   :width: 600
   :align: center
-  :alt: Screenshot showing marketing-email
+  :alt: Screenshot showing marketing-Email

 * You can select priority as **High** or **Normal**.
-When processing messages for a given date, high priority messages are placed at the top of the queue.
+When processing messages for a given date, Mautic places high priority messages at the top of the queue.
 Broadcasts are always treated as a normal priority.

-* Once the number of attempts has been reached, an attempt is made to send the email again if it has been rescheduled.
-Even if the message is pending, the message won't be sent if the number of attempts has been reached.
+* On reaching the number of attempts specified, Mautic makes an attempt to send the Email again in the event of rescheduling.
+Even if the message is pending, exceeding the number of attempts means that Mautic won't send the message.

 Processing a message queue
 **************************